-Some of our lines of business rely on us or our third-party service providers to host and deliver services and data, and any interruptions or delays in these hosted services, security or privacy breaches, or failures in data collection could expose us to liability and harm our business and reputation.
+We rely on data centers managed both by Adobe and third parties to host and deliver our services, as well as collect, use, transmit, and store data, and any interruptions or delays in these hosted services, security or privacy breaches, or failures in data collection or transmission could expose us to liability and harm our business and reputation.

-Some of our lines of business and services, including our online store at adobe.com, Creative Cloud, Document Cloud, other hosted Digital Media offerings and our Adobe Marketing Cloud solutions, rely on hardware and services hosted and controlled directly by us or by our third-party service providers.
+Most of our lines of business and services, including our online store at adobe.com, Creative Cloud, Document Cloud, other hosted Digital Media offerings and our Adobe Marketing Cloud solutions, rely on hardware and services hosted and controlled directly by us or by our third-party service providers.
 We do not have redundancy for all of our systems, many of our critical applications reside in only one of our data centers, and our disaster recovery planning may not account for all eventualities.
 If our business relationship with a third-party provider of hosting or content delivery services is negatively affected, or if one of our content delivery suppliers were to terminate its agreement with us, we might not be able to deliver the corresponding hosted offerings to our customers, which could subject us to reputational harm and cause us to lose customers and future business, thereby reducing our revenue.

-We hold large amounts of customer data, some of which is hosted in third-party facilities.
+We hold large amounts of customer data, most of which is hosted in third-party facilities.
 A security incident at those facilities or ours may compromise the confidentiality, integrity or availability of customer data.
-Unauthorized access to customer data stored on our computers or networks may be obtained through break-ins, breaches of our secure network by an unauthorized party, employee theft or misuse or other misconduct.
-It is also possible that unauthorized access to customer data may be obtained through inadequate use of security controls by customers.
+Unauthorized access to or disclosure of data stored on our computers or our service providers' systems may be accessed through break-ins, breaches of our secure network by an unauthorized party, employee theft or misuse or other misconduct.
+It is also possible that unauthorized access to or disclosure of customer data may be obtained through inadequate use of security controls by customers or employees.
 Accounts created with weak passwords could allow cyber-attackers to gain access to customer data.
-Additionally, failure by customers to remove accounts of their own employees, or the granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized customer representatives.
-If there were an inadvertent disclosure of customer information, or if a third party were to gain unauthorized access to the information we possess on behalf of our customers, our operations could be disrupted, our reputation could be damaged and we could be subject to claims or other liabilities.
+Additionally, failure by customers to remove accounts of their own employees, or the granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized access to the information we possess on behalf of our customers, our operations, or if a third party were to gain unauthorized access to the information we possess on behalf of our customers, our operations, or fines.
 In addition, such perceived or actual unauthorized disclosure of the information we collect or breach of our security could damage our reputation, result in the loss of customers and harm our business.